International Women’s Day 2017 Demands Bold Change For Global Equality

 Each International Women’s Day carries a unique theme, attempting to motivate action or draw attention to a particular gender equality issue.
 In 2016, the theme was Pledge for Parity, which aimed to underscore, among other things, “the importance of recognising universal education and advocacy of women“, according to Inquisitr writer, Kamran Shah.

-The popular theme of International Women’s Day 2017 was “Be Bold For Change.”
-Trending across the international community as the hashtag #BeBoldForChange, this phrase linked the positive efforts of organizations, women, and men around the world on March 8 and beyond.
+The popular theme of International Women’s Day 2017 was “Be Bold For Change”.
+Trending across the international community as the hashtag #BeBoldForChange, this phrase linked the positive efforts of organisations, women and men around the world on March 8 and beyond.
 On the day, boldness manifested itself most clearly in the numerous protests and marches for gender equality witnessed in cities around the globe.

 The UN’s own theme for International Women’s Day 2017 was “women in the changing world of work“.

-This theme focused attention on how “the world of work is changing” to include both new opportunities in the form of “globalization [and the] technological and digital revolution” and also new insecurities including the increasingly casual labor force and numerous environmental impacts on work.
+This theme focussed attention on how “the world of work is changing” to include both new opportunities in the form of “globalization [and the] technological and digital revolution” but also new insecurities including the increasingly casual labour force and numerous environmental impacts on work.
 The UN called for these issues to be addressed “in the context of women’s economic empowerment”.

-This continued the UN’s drive to fulfill the “Planet 50-50 by 2030” pledge, agreed through wide-ranging commitments made by 93 UN member states since 2015.
+This continued the UN’s drive to fulfil the “Planet 50-50 by 2030” pledge, agreed through wide-ranging commitments made by 93 UN Member States since 2015.

 But what is the current situation with gender equality, and will we really have gender equality on International Women’s Day 2030?